British lawmaker criticises Australian radio over hoax nurse

 The prank made headlines around the world, as did news that Saldanha, who was married with two children, had then apparently committed suicide.

-British lawmaker Keith Vaz said he had written to Southern Cross Austereo (SXL.AX), parent company of Sydney radio station 2Day FM, to express his dissatisfaction.
+British lawmaker Keith Vaz said he had written to Southern Cross Austereo, parent company of Sydney radio station 2Day FM, to express his dissatisfaction.

 "There has been no written apology, no request for a meeting with the family and no attempt to travel to the United Kingdom to express contrition," Vaz wrote in a letter to Southern Cross chief executive Rhys Holleran that he released to the media.

-Southern Cross, which has apologised for the stunt, said on Tuesday it would donate its advertising revenue until the end of the year to a fund for Saldanha's family, with a minimum contribution of A$500,000.
+Southern Cross, which has apologised for the stunt, said on Tuesday it would donate its advertising revenue until the end of the year to a fund for Saldanha's family, with a minimum contribution of A$500,000 ($525,000).

 "I would be grateful if you could let me know how you arrived at this figure and why you think this adequately deals with this serious and important issue," Vaz wrote.